-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Disassemble the caster wheels, pry out seals, and inspect bearings for wear or damage and replace if necessary. - c) Pack the bearings with a NGLI grade #2 multi-purpose gun grease. - d) Insert (1) bearing, (1) new seal, and (1) bearing spacer.
+- a) Disassemble the caster wheels, pry out seals, and inspect bearings for wear or damage and replace if necessary. - b) Pack the bearings with NGLI grade #2 multi-purpose gun grease. - c) Insert (1) bearing, (1) new seal, and (1) bearing spacer.